fightforthefuture/votebot-www/app/embed.md

 Please make sure to give the iframe an appropriate width and height using CSS.
-Keep in mind that if the iframe is less than 400 pixels tall, the, chat bubbles will not appear.
+Keep in mind that if the iframe is less than 400 pixels tall, the chat bubbles will not appear.
 This is by design and allows you to embed a smaller version of the UI (but it's up to you to explain why the user should enter their phone number :) — here's an example of the smaller version: